Ian Happ Preview, Player Props: Cubs vs. Rockies

 Ian Happ At The Plate

-- In 30.5% of his games this year, Happ has driven in at least one run.
-In 20 of those games (14.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in six contests.
+- Happ has driven home a run in 43 games this year (30.3%), including more than one RBI in 14.1% of his games and producing three or more of his team's runs on six occasions..

-- He has scored a run in 56 games this year, with multiple runs 15 times.
+- He has scored in 57 of 142 games this season, and more than once 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.